-There are several reasons why your business can go quiet.
+There are several reasons why your business goes through a quiet time.
 It could be that your target group is on holiday or that your product itself is seasonal.
-It could also be that you have been very busy so you have slacked a little in the marketing department.
-Either way, let’s see how you can make the best of quiet times!
+It could also be that you have been so busy, you stopped marketing your small business.
+Either way, finding ways to boost your small business in quiet times is vital!

 Quieter times are a bit of a double-edged sword for small business owners.
 When you are busy you yearn for a quiet week, so you can finally feel in charge again and get everything settled down.